plurid/elementql/README.md

 ##### Requests

-The requests for elements can be made using the `POST` method with a `Content-Type` header of `application/json` or `application/elementql`.
+In production, an [ElementQL Client](#client) is recommended.
+In development/testing, the requests for elements can be made using the `POST` method with a `Content-Type` header of `application/json` or `application/elementql`.
 For example

 JSON